-Important note: The following tips and guidelines are NOT specific to German Shepherd Dogs, but almost all can be applied to all breeds of dogs and to all puppy/dog advertising in any media, in any language.
+Important note: The following tips and guidelines are NOT specific to German Shepherds; almost all can be applied to all breeds of dogs and to all puppy/dog advertising in any media, in any language.
 The three main types of advertised "qualities": show, working, pet.

-Finding A Quality Dog
+Finding a Quality Dog

+Show quality.
 Usually the most expensive, show quality is of value only to those already familiar with the show ring and intending to show the dog, be it for profit, as a status symbol, or to show it off as a priced possession.
 If your idea of a companion dog is a reasonably well behaved house pet that's also good with children and barks at strangers, you can save yourself a lot of money and grief, not only in the acquisition, but MUCH more so later, throughout the dog's life, on vet bills, food supplements, and other maintenance costs, by staying away from show quality.
 Show quality dogs are specially bred to conform to a written standard that specifies certain conformation features (looks) they must possess to have at least "some" chance of winning anything in a show ring.
 There is little or no "room to maneuver" for show breeders, to be concerned with anything else but looks, which may be the main reason why so many show dogs have such a variety of health problems, a lot more than normal dogs.
 German Shepherds are generally accepted as being the world's most versatile and intelligent breed, except in north America, where sloping backs and over-angulated legs are the signs of an unnatural and crippling structure with many health problems.

+Working quality.
 This term used to refer to police service dogs and guide dogs for the blind, etc., but now relates more to dogs bred specifically for training purposes and Schutzhund competitions (trials).
 They can cost almost as much as a show quality dog, but are generally very trainable and healthier than show dogs.
-Unfortunately, some breeders have taken this end of the breeding scale to it's own extreme, called the "Sport" of training, be it under the name of Schutzhund, Ring Sport, or whatever.
+Unfortunately, some breeders have taken this end of the breeding scale to its own extreme, called the "Sport" of training, be it under the name of Schutzhund, Ring Sport, or whatever.
 Those super "high drive" sporting dogs are always under tension, on the go, edgy, ready to jump at anything, or tear apart something.
 And those super "hard" sporting dogs are typically rather indifferent to their surroundings and almost impossible to train except with a 2x4 or electronic shock collar.
-Both types of extreme sporting dogs are intended to be used like a foot ball, for personal satisfaction, egomaniac goals, or financial gains.
+Both types of extreme sporting dogs are intended to be used like a football, for personal satisfaction, egomaniac goals, or financial gains.
 They are virtually impossible to keep inside a house and are condemned to living their entire lives in solitary confinement in a kennel or small fenced-in area, without contact to humans or other dogs, except for a few minutes of training once in a while, when they get to wear the electronic shock collar.
-The typical sport fanatic doesn't appear to give a damn about the dog as a living being, just like the breeder that puts into being a type of dog that is imprisoned by it's own mind from birth till death.
-Fortunately, many working dog breeders do breed normal/average working dogs that are easy to train and make excellent pets, companions, protection dogs, and home watch dogs that get along with children and some times even with cats and rabbits.
+The typical sport fanatic doesn't appear to give a damn about the dog as a living being, just like the breeder that puts into being a type of dog that is imprisoned by its own mind from birth till death.
+Fortunately, many working dog breeders do breed normal/average working dogs that are easy to train and make excellent pets, companions, protection dogs, and home watch dogs that get along with children and sometimes even with cats and rabbits.
 Your chances of finding a healthy companion dog among working bloodlines is at least 10 times better than finding one among north American show bloodlines.

-Purchasing A Dog
+Purchasing a Dog

-Back yard breeder is a term used most often by breeders to put down, discredit or smear another breeder, and by humane societies to put down all breeders with a single word in one fell swoop.
-The fact is, some of the world's best breeders actually are, or could and would be called back yard breeders by most humane society officials (i.e. "Busecker Schloß", "Lahntal", "Maineiche", "Hirschel", etc.).
-The only notable difference; breeders located in Germany are under very strict SV control and receive excellent support, breeders in north America under AKC/CKC rules receive no support and are not controlled at all, which, if anything, is further prove that it is perfectly safe to discard the term "back yard breeder" as meaningless propaganda.
+Backyard breeder is a term used most often by breeders to put down, discredit or smear another breeder, and by humane societies to put down all breeders with a single word in one fell swoop.
+The fact is, some of the world's best breeders actually are, or could and would be called backyard breeders by most humane society officials (i.e. "Busecker Schloß", "Lahntal", "Maineiche", "Hirschel", etc.).
+The only notable difference; breeders located in Germany are under very strict SV control and receive excellent support, breeders in North America under AKC/CKC rules receive no support and are not controlled at all, which, if anything, is further prove that it is perfectly safe to discard the term "backyard breeder" as meaningless propaganda.

 The only "big" difference is the price.
-Beyond that, nature had a lot more influence on the making and the quality of a dog than any human could possible have, with-, or with-out registration papers.
+Beyond that, nature had a lot more influence on the making and the quality of a dog than any human could possibly have, with-, or with-out registration papers.
 There is, however, a good reason to stick with a so called "purebred" dog, if you can find an honest and diligent breeder.
 A "good" breeder will have done as much screening and selecting as is humanly possible, to get "some" predictability into his/her puppies, and to eliminate as many health problems as possible.
 Therefore, the price you pay is not so much for the puppy/dog, and certainly NOT for any papers, but almost entirely for the breeder's honesty and diligence, for without it, you are better off with a mixed breed from a dog pound.

-King, Shiloh, White and AKC-style Show Shepherds are not German Shepherd Dogs, but are separate, purely north American sideline breeds, not recognized internationally by dog organizations such as the FCI or WUSV.
-They are considered worthless rejects by the SV and WUSV and can only be registered with internationally unrecognizednorth American registries.
+King, Shiloh, White and AKC-style Show Shepherds are not German Shepherd Dogs, but are separate, purely North American sideline breeds, not recognized internationally by dog organizations such as the FCI or WUSV.
+They are considered worthless rejects by the SV and WUSV and can only be registered with internationally unrecognized North American registries.

 Small classified ads are intended to establish an initial contact on a shoestring budget.
 They should be checked-out first.
 Large display ads and "breeder's home pages" should be scrutinized very carefully.

 Photo-montages and professionally touched-up pictures tell of a professional sales approach often used by large kennels (puppy mills).
-A home made picture of a sire or dam (or both) to show their conformation is the accepted standard of most honest breeders.
+A homemade picture of a sire or dam (or both) to show their conformation is the accepted standard of most honest breeders.

 Accepting credit cards.
 The overwhelming majority of dogs being euphemized in dog pounds and at humane societies all over the world are the direct result of impulse buying, which is greatly facilitated by the use of credit cards.
 Breeders discouraging the sale of puppies in pet stores is great, but to then turn around and offer credit cards like a pet store, just shows the "snake oil salesmen mentality" of some breeders.
 How two-faced can breeders get?
 Any breeder accepting credit cards is in it only for the money, is running a puppy mill.

 Contact info should include (besides the kennel name) the breeder's name.
 Classified ads can't include much info, but any display ad and certainly any web site that does NOT include the breeder's name should be avoided

 Club membership (AKC, GSDCA, CKC, SV, USA,...) in one or two dog clubs can indicate a breeders preference, such as GSDCA, AKC, CKC, UKC = Am-bred show -, or USA, SchH-USA, SV = imported bloodlines.
 However, membership in a great number of clubs is almost always meaningless, since anybody anywhere can become a member, without having to qualify, simply by paying a membership fee.
-By the way, membership in the WUSV and FCI is possible only for clubs, individuals claiming such membership are lying (However, they may own dogs with WUSV & FCI recognised papers).
+By the way, membership in the WUSV and FCI is possible only for clubs, individuals claiming such membership are lying (However, they may own dogs with WUSV & FCI recognized papers).

-The amount of energy and effort needed to really get to know a single breed in all it's intricacies is so overwhelming that it is practically impossible for one person to become a master of more than one breed.
-Anyone breeding or selling more than one breed is in it only for the money, is running a puppy mill.
+The amount of energy and effort needed to really get to know a single breed in all its intricacies is so overwhelming that it is practically impossible for one person to become a master of more than one breed.
+Anyone breeding or selling more than one breed is in it only for the money and is running a puppy mill.